Nematic and smectic stripe phases and stripe-SkX transformations

-At $t=0$, a patterned STT pulse of 10ns long is used to create different ordered nucleation domains of $m_z=1$ in the ferromagnetic background.
-The STT increases linearly from 0 to its full value of $a=3.45\times10^{10}$s$^{-1}$, corresponding to an electric current density of $2.0\times 10^{7}$A$ $cm$^{-2}$, in 1 ns and linearly decreases later to zero from $t=9$ ns to $t=10$ ns as shown in Fig.~\ref{Fig1}(e2). $\mu_0\mathbf{H}$ is linearly switched off from $t=9$ ns to $t=10$ ns as shown in Fig.~\ref{Fig1}(e1).
-Figure~\ref{Fig1}(a) shows 153 stripe skyrmions of 30 nm wide and 78 nm long in a steady smectic phase at $t=5$ ns after the STT pulse is applied to 153 rectangular areas of $(nl_x-30{\rm nm})\le x\le nl_x,~(ml_y-83{\rm nm}) \le y\le ml_y,~n=1,\cdots,17 \ \ ~m=1,2,\cdots,9$ with $l_x=52$nm and $l_y=98$nm.
-The STT pulse reverses some spins in these areas that evolve into a well-aligned stripe skyrmions.
+At $t=0$, a patterned STT pulse of $10\,$ns long is used to create different ordered nucleation domains of $m_z=1$ in the ferromagnetic background.
+The STT increases linearly from 0 to its full value of $a=3.45\times10^{10}\,$s$^{-1}$, corresponding to an electric current density of $2.0\times 10^{7}\,$A$\,$cm$^{-2}$, in $1\,$ns and linearly decreases later to zero from $t=9\,$ns to $t=10\,$ns as shown in Fig.~\ref{Fig1}(e2). $\mu_0\mathbf{H}$ is linearly switched off from $t=9\,$ns to $t=10\,$ns as shown in Fig.~\ref{Fig1}(e1).
+Figure~\ref{Fig1}(a) shows 153 stripes of $30\,$nm wide and $78\,$nm long in a stable/metastable smectic phase at $t=5\,$ns after the STT pulse is applied to 153 rectangular areas of $(nl_x-30\,{\rm nm})\le x\le nl_x,~(ml_y-83\,{\rm nm})\le y\le ml_y, ~n=1,\cdots,17 \ \ ~m=1,2,\cdots,9$ with $l_x=52\,$nm and $l_y=98\,$nm.
+The corresponding STT pattern is shown by white rectangulars in Fig.~\ref{Fig1}(g1), where an STT torque of $a=3.45\times10^{10}$s$^{-1}$ is applied.
+The STT pulse reverses some spins in these areas that evolve into well-aligned stripes.
 The process is captured by the evolutions of system energy $E$ and skyrmion number $Q$ as shown in Fig.~\ref{Fig1}(f1).
 Under the STT and $\mu_0\mathbf{H}$, the system quickly reaches the stable smectic phase represented by constant $Q$ and $E$.
-Figure~\ref{Fig1}(b) is the steady smectic stripe skyrmion phase at $t=15$ ns in the absence of magnetic field and the STT.
+Figure~1(b) is the stable smectic stripe phase at $t=15\,$ns in the absence of the magnetic field and the STT.
 Stripes tilt an angle of $24^{\circ}$ from the $\hat y-$axis (the Inset).
-The whole process from (a) to (b) is captured in the first part of Movie1 in the Supplementary Materials.
+The whole process from Fig.~\ref{Fig1}(a) to Fig.~\ref{Fig1}(b) is captured in the first part of Video 1.
+A smectic phase can also be obtained in a bulk sample by the same method where each stripe is replaced by a stripe tube that can be viewed as stacked stripes, similar to the skyrmion strings in the literature (see the Supporting Information).